xtaohub/Sayram-2D/README.md

 ## Overview

-In its current public implementation, Sayram-2D is configured to solve the two-dimensional Fokker–Planck equation for radiation belt electron dynamics.
-The equation is formulated in **($\alpha_0$, $\log E$)** coordinates, where $\alpha_0$ denotes the equatorial pitch angle and $E$ the particle kinetic energy.
+In its current public implementation, Sayram-2D solves the two-dimensional Fokker–Planck equation governing radiation belt electron dynamics.
+The equation is formulated in **($\alpha_0$, $\log E$)** coordinates, where $\alpha_0$ is the equatorial pitch angle and $E$ is the particle kinetic energy.

 The code advances the phase-space density on a structured finite-volume mesh using a full diffusion tensor, including cross-diffusion terms.
-This enables stable and accurate treatment of pitch-angle diffusion, energy diffusion, and their coupling arising from local wave–particle interactions.
+This allows stable and accurate treatment of pitch-angle diffusion, energy diffusion, and their coupling arising from local wave–particle interactions.

-While the present application targets radiation belt physics, the underlying numerical infrastructure is general and can be adapted to **any other two-dimensional diffusion problems** written in conservative form.
+Although the present implementation targets radiation belt applications, the numerical infrastructure is sufficiently general that, with slight modifications, it can be adapted to solve **other two-dimensional diffusion problems** written in conservative form.

 Key features: